-Regarding the governance of Healthdata.be the following steps will be taken:
+Regarding the governance of Healthdata.be, the following steps will be taken:

-- Submission of a new project request via https://sciensano.service-now.com/.
-As Healthdata.be need to assist with the exports, this project should be notified and integrated within the healthdata.be planning. - Healthdata.be will notify, as part of transparency policy the Healthdata.be Steering Committee about the BY-COVID baseline use case.
+- Submission of a new project request via https://sciensano.servicenow.com/.
+As Healthdata.be need to assist with the exports, this project should be notified and integrated within the healthdata.be planning. - Healthdata.be will notify, as part of transparency policy the Healthdata.be Steering Committee about the BY-COVID baseline use case. - The project will be presented to the governance board and approval will be decided internally by each LINK-VACC database owner.